 The Company, CenterPoint Energy or their predecessor, Reliant Energy, and certain of their former subsidiaries are named as defendants in several lawsuits described below.
-Under a master separation agreement between CenterPoint Energy and RRI, CenterPoint Energy and its subsidiaries, including the Company, are entitled to be indemnified by RRI for any losses, including attorneys' fees and other costs, arising out of the lawsuits described below under Electricity and Gas Market Manipulation Cases and Other Class Action Lawsuits.
+Under a master separation agreement between CenterPoint Energy and RRI, CenterPoint Energy and its subsidiaries, including the Company, are entitled to be indemnified by RRI for any losses, including attorneys' fees and other costs, arising out of the lawsuits described below under "Electricity and Gas Market Manipulation Cases" and "Other Class Action Lawsuits."
 Pursuant to the indemnification obligation, RRI is defending CenterPoint Energy and its subsidiaries to the extent named in these lawsuits.
 The ultimate outcome of these matters cannot be predicted at this time.

 Electricity and Gas Market Manipulation Cases.
-A large number of lawsuits have been filed against numerous market participants and remain pending in federal court in California, Nevada and Kansas and in state court in California and Nevada in connection with the operation of the electricity and natural gas markets in California and certain other western states in 2000-2001, a time of power shortages and significant increases in prices.
+A large number of lawsuits have been filed against numerous market participants and remain pending in federal court in Wisconsin, Missouri and Nevada and in state court in California and Nevada in connection with the operation of the electricity and natural gas markets in California and certain other states in 2000-2001, a time of power shortages and significant increases in prices.
 These lawsuits, many of which have been filed as class actions, are based on a number of legal theories, including violation of state and federal antitrust laws, laws against unfair and unlawful business practices, the federal Racketeer Influenced Corrupt Organization Act, false claims statutes and similar theories and breaches of contracts to supply power to governmental entities.
-Plaintiffs in these lawsuits, which include state officials and governmental entities as well as private litigants, are seeking a variety of forms of relief, including recovery of compensatory damages (in some cases in excess of \$1 billion), a trebling of compensatory damages and punitive damages, injunctive relief, restitution, interest due, disgorgement, civil penalties and fines, costs of suit, attorneys' fees and divestiture of assets.
+Plaintiffs in these lawsuits, which include state officials and governmental entities as well as private litigants, are seeking a variety of forms of relief, including recovery of compensatory damages (in some cases in excess of \$1 billion), a trebling of compensatory damages and punitive damages, injunctive relief, restitution, interest due, disgorgement, civil penalties and fines, costs of suit and attorneys' fees.
 CenterPoint Energy's former subsidiary, RRI, was a participant in the California markets, owning generating plants in the state and participating in both electricity and natural gas trading in that state and in western power markets generally.

-CenterPoint Energy, or its predecessor, Reliant Energy, has been named in approximately 30 of these lawsuits, which were instituted between 2001 and 2005 and are pending in California state court in San Diego County, in Nevada state court in Clark County and in federal district courts in San Francisco, San Diego, Los Angeles, Fresno, Sacramento, San Jose, Kansas and Nevada and before the Ninth Circuit Court of Appeals.
+CenterPoint Energy and/or Reliant Energy have been named in approximately 35 of these lawsuits, which were instituted between 2001 and 2007 and are pending in California state court in San Diego County, in Nevada state court in Clark County, in federal district court in Nevada and before the Ninth Circuit Court of Appeals.
 However, the Company, CenterPoint Energy and Reliant Energy were not participants in the electricity or natural gas markets in California.
 CenterPoint Energy and Reliant Energy have been dismissed from certain of the lawsuits, either voluntarily by the plaintiffs or by order of the court, and CenterPoint Energy believes it is not a proper defendant in the remaining cases and will continue to seek dismissal from such remaining cases.

 To date, several of the electricity complaints have been dismissed, and several of the dismissals have been affirmed by appellate courts.
 Others have been resolved by the settlement described in the following paragraph.
-Four of the gas complaints have also been dismissed based on defendants' claims of federal preemption and the filed rate doctrine, and these dismissals have been appealed.
+Three of the gas complaints were dismissed based on defendants' claims of the filed rate doctrine, but the Ninth Circuit Court of Appeals recently reversed two of those dismissals and remanded the cases back to the district court for further proceedings.
 In June 2005, a San Diego state court refused to dismiss other gas complaints on the same basis.
+In October 2006, RRI reached a tentative settlement of 11 class action natural gas cases pending in state court in California.
+The court approved this settlement in June 2007.
 The other gas cases remain in the early procedural stages.